joelouthan/Theologicus/src/confession-1689/1689-TEACH-02-external-relations-of-God.md

 #### Yet we have completely, totally, immensely, failed him in everything we have done

->Romans 3:10–12 (CSB)
+>Romans 3:10–12
 ><sup>10</sup> as it is written: There is no one righteous, not even one.
 >
 ><sup>11</sup> There is no one who understands; there is no one who seeks God.
 >
 ><sup>12</sup> All have turned away; all alike have become worthless.
 There is no one who does what is good, not even one.

->Titus 3:3 (CSB) For we too were once foolish, disobedient, deceived, enslaved by various passions and pleasures, living in malice and envy, hateful, detesting one another.
+>Titus 3:3 For we too were once foolish, disobedient, deceived, enslaved by various passions and pleasures, living in malice and envy, hateful, detesting one another.

->Ephesians 2:1 (CSB) And you were dead in your trespasses and sins
+>Ephesians 2:1 And you were dead in your trespasses and sins

 #### We need him